 Then God said, “Let the land produce vegetation: seed-bearing plants and trees on the land that bear fruit with seed in it, according to their various kinds.”

 Now we’re talking.
-God put all kinds of good shit into the land so that it would sprout and grow with all kinds of greenery.
+God put all kinds of good shit onto and into the land so it would sprout and grow with all kinds of greenery.
 Within minutes, the land was covered with bananas, figs, bonsai trees, marijuana, opium and loads more besides.
 What a fucking great day.
 Nice one, God.